 Don’t be afraid to coat everything outdoors with the spray, such as fence panels, paths, soil, and so on.
 For a start, you could focus on the entry and exit points for cats in your garden.
 Doing so will most likely keep the cats away.
 But, you can spray other areas where they frequent as well.

 Here’s a recipe that is not used as often but should be because it’s got a high success rate!
 To create this cat repellent spray, you first need to boil half a litre of water.
-Once the water has reached boiling point, add in a couple of teaspoons of cinnamon, rosemary, and lavender oil.
+Once the water has reached boiling point, add in a couple of teaspoons of cinnamon and dried rosemary.

 Mix it all together and leave it to stand overnight.
 Next, add half a cup of apple cider vinegar and pour the contents into a spray bottle.
 Give it a good shake, and then you are good to go.